What is Acupuncture?

 According to the NIH (National Institute of Health), results from a number of studies suggest that acupuncture may help ease types of pain that are often chronic such as low-back pain, neck pain, and osteoarthritis/knee pain.
 It also may help reduce the frequency of tension headaches and prevent migraine headaches.
 Therefore, acupuncture appears to be a reasonable option for people with chronic pain to consider.

 Does Acupuncture Hurt?

 Patients typically feel nothing as most needles are inserted.
 The needles themselves are smaller than a strand of hair – nothing like medical needles!
 There are usually a few acupoints that are more sensitive, meaning the patient will feel it for a second and then it will settle down.
-Dr. Andrea will never leave someone in a session with a point that is painful.
 The sessions are extremely relaxing and often patients are just on the verge of sleeping.

 Conditions Treated by Acupuncture

 - Sinus / Allergy Symptoms

 - Hormonal Complaints

 - Back / Neck Pain

 Vanessa Huffman, DACM, LAC, LMT, RYT, holds a Doctorate of Acupuncture and Chinese Medicine, is a licensed acupuncturist.
 She will meet with each client to discuss what issues they want to improve.
 She will then choose acupuncture points to work on that match well for that client.
 The session is extremely relaxing, done on a comfortable table, in a dark room with quiet music playing.
 Vanessa will insert the needles, then step out and allow the patient to rest for about 20 minutes, then return to remove the needles.
 If we are combining acupuncture with a spinal adjustment, the adjustment is given after the acupuncture treatment.